Brussels Griffon Health Issues & Care Guide

 Health Overview

-The Brussels Griffon is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Brussels Griffon lives a long, healthy life.
+Breeding challenges make them relatively rare and expensive.
+Their flat faces can cause breathing issues, and their prominent eyes are vulnerable to injury., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Brussels Griffon lives a long, healthy life.

 Common Health Conditions